-Outputs 2014 Legal Basi is Planned timing KPI Achieved 1 Analysis of safety information like e.g. CSIs accident reports, NSA/NIB annual reports; view on Member States and EU safety level, input for safety priority setting Regulation Ongoing - Yes 2 Agency Art.
-9 Regulation November 2014 - Yes 3 Development and dissemination of CSI data Agency Art.
-9 Regulation December 2014 - Yes 4 Development of a research project to understand how IMs can better control risks of unauthorised persons and suicides on the railway Agency Art.
-9 Regulation Ongoing - Yes 5 Feedback from implementation of SMS by RUs and IMs and of the maintenance system by ECMs taking into account the specific 2004/49/6 EC Art.
-14a, Regulation Ongoing - Partially First draft of project plan developed
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Analysis of safety information like e.g. CSIs accident reports, NSA/ NIB annual reports; view on Member States and EU safety level, input for safety priority setting Agency Regulation Article 9 Ongoing - Yes 2 Report on the quality and completeness of data reported to the Agency Agency Regulation Article 9 November 2014 - Yes 3 Development and dissemination of CSI data Agency Regulation Article 9 December 2014 - Yes 4 Development of a research project to understand how IMs can better control risks of unauthorised persons and suicides on the railway Agency Regulation Article 9 Ongoing - Yes 5 Feedback from implementation of SMS by RUs and IMs and of the maintenance system by ECMs taking into account the specific RUs and IM needs Directive 2004/49/EC Article 14a, Agency Regulation Article 9 Ongoing - Partially First draft of project plan developed 6 Biennial report on Railway Safety in the EU Agency Regulation Article 9 March 2014 7 Yes committee, providing ongoing training for the pool of auditors and participating in the mixed teams that are performing the audits.
+A full, five-year audit cycle began in 2013 to assess the performance of all NSAs, and continued successfully in 2014.
+Small adjustments were made to the Programme in 2014 to better support the Priority Countries programme, which brought efficiency gains for both the Agency and the Priority Countries themselves.